adamsilver/adamsilver.io-jekyll/_posts/2015-05-05-the-disadvantages-of-css-preprocessors.md

 		-webkit-border-radius: 3px;
 	}

-**Nesting** can't quite be done but prefixing your selectors with a common ancestor is a satisfactory solution to modularisation and encapsulation:

-	.someComponent {
-	}

-	.someComponent .someChild {
-	}
+**Nesting** can't quite be achieved.
+However, that's not so bad because nesting can cause performance problems and is ill-advised.
+Instead, use a convention that groups module components together:

+	.someModule {}

+	.someModule-someComponent {}

+	.someModule-someOtherComponent {}

 ## Summary